Hassan-Shirazi/Crud-Operations-in-PHP/README.md

-# PHP & MySQL CRUD - Registration Form
+# PHP & MySQL CRUD-Registration Form

 This project demonstrates a simple **CRUD** (Create, Read, Update, Delete) application using **PHP** and **MySQL** for managing a **User Registration Form**.